Barium enema

 During the test

-The radiologist will insert a small, soft tube a few centimetres into your bottom and it will stay there for the duration of your test.
-The radiology will pass barium through the tube.
-You may also feel the need to pass a motion, but try to tighten your bottom muscles around the tube.
+The radiologist will put a small, soft tube a few centimetres into your bottom and it will stay there all through your test.
+The radiologist will pass barium through the tube.
+You may feel you need to poo, but try to tighten your bottom muscles around the tube.
 Taking slow, small breaths will also help.
-You may have some air pumped into your bottom to help expand the bowel.
+You may have some air pumped into your bottom to help spread the barium and expand your bowel.
+You'll be asked to roll over so the barium coats all the way around your bowel.

-The radiology team will take several X-rays.
-As each X-ray is taken, you will be asked to lie still and hold your breath.
-Once they are done, the tube will be removed from your bottom and the procedure is complete.
+The radiology team will take several X-rays from different angles.
+As each X-ray is taken, you'll be asked to lie still and hold your breath.
+Once they're done, the tube will be taken out and the procedure is complete.
 You can then go to the toilet to empty your bowels.

 After the test

 It's best to arrange for somebody to drive you home in case you feel unwell after the test.
-You may need to stay close to a toilet for a while afterwards, so you can expel any remaining barium and air still inside you.
+You may need to stay close to a toilet for a while afterwards, so you can get rid of any barium and air still inside you.

 In the next few days:

-• You can eat and drink as normal – drink plenty of fluids and eat high-fibre foods for the first few days to help stop the barium causing constipation.
+• You can eat and drink as normal – drink plenty of fluids and eat high-fibre foods to help stop the barium causing constipation.

 • You may have some bloating, wind or stomach cramps.